jmndao/jmndao/README.md

-## Full Name: Jonathan Moussa NDAO
+## Jonathan Moussa NDAO

-I'm a Full Stack Engineer developer who work on efficient and scalable systems.
+I'm a Full Stack Engineer who like to work on efficient and scalable systems.
 My main programming tools are TypeScript & Python, but also versatile in many more programming languages such as PHP & Java.
 I like to take on new challenges and realize big things that help people on their daily needs.